stephencweiss/stephencharlesweiss.com/content/blog/2020-05-04/apollo-react.md

 Notice, that's exactly what I've done.
 The only modification I've made is to _also_ configure `fetchOptions` to include credentials (i.e. any cookie based credentials will be sent along for the ride on a request from the client.

+Conceptually, this was described to me as similar to an "express middleware".
+The big difference, however, is that we're on the client side here.
+That means that we still have access to all `localStorage`, `cookies`, etc. and what we're doing here is taking an operation and then modifying it.
+The specific modification in this case is that we're _injecting_ the headers and configuring our `fetchOptions`.

 Finally, we use our `config` file to set our URI - in this case, it's pointing to a backend GraphQL server.

 ## Connecting To React